-For years, Biofreeze® topical analgesic has provided relief for patients with musculoskeletal pain included delayed onset muscle soreness (DOMS), which is muscle soreness experienced 24-48 hours after strenuous or unaccustomed exercise.
-DOMS is caused by inflammation that produces swelling within muscle cells (It’s not the lactic acid, folks!).
+For years, Biofreeze® topical analgesic has provided relief for patients with musculoskeletal pain including delayed onset muscle soreness (DOMS), which is muscle soreness experienced 24-48 hours after strenuous or unaccustomed exercise.
+DOMS is caused by inflammation that produces swelling within muscle cells (it’s not the lactic acid, folks!).

 TRAC researcher Michael Rogers PhD, CSCS, head of the kinesiology department at Wichita State University, wanted to know how long Biofreeze topical analgesic could reduce DOMS pain.
 “DOMS is a common problem associated with resistance training,” said Rogers.
 “The pain and stiffness sometimes prevents an individual from doing their daily activities and may deter someone from continuing their workouts.”